 And if you’re ever in a hurry to get a cup of coffee before the entire brewing process is complete, you can pause the brewing process and fill your travel mug or favorite cup.

-This machine is a work of art
+This machine is a work of art!

 I guarantee that the Breville Grind Control coffee maker will enhance any kitchen counter, with its sleek design and well-illuminated display screen — it’s just spectacular.

 Can you tell I like it?
 I guess you can say I have a bit of a coffee machine crush.
 It really does just sell itself.
-That’s why I’m naming it the “best performing coffee maker with grinder” in this roundup review.
+That’s why I’m naming it the “best overall coffee maker with grinder” in this roundup review.

 If you’re having a hard time deciding between a drip coffee maker and a fully automatic espresso machine, the DeLonghi TrueBrew might be just what you need.